tonethar/IGM-330-Fall-2018/weekly/week-03B-notes.md

     - this method can be used to draw a whole image, or just a part of it.
 It can also be used to scale the image either up or down in size
   - see the demo file below:
     - it covers how to sample from and scale an image
+    - be sure to look over how we use transforms to get some nice tiling effects
-    - a nice thought experiment would be to think about how we could download multiple images with our "pre-loader", instead of just one image
+    - a nice thought experiment would be to think about how we could modify the code to download multiple images with our "pre-loader", instead of just one image

-2. Blend Modes:
+2. **Compositing** is the combining of visual elements from separate sources into single images.
+- The standard compositing mode of canvas is `source-over`, which is also known as the "painters model", where new shapes are drawn on top of the existing canvas content.
+- canvas gives us a way to control how different layers of an image interact with the `.globalCompositeOperation` property
+- see the demo file below, as well as

 ## IV.
 Demo Files